danielleaneal/danielleaneal.github.io/README.md

 music in the traditional sense (sound based goals) or you could play music in a non-traditional way, focusing on the aesthetics of the colors that are displaying as you're playing the music.
 Maybe there are pieces which look pretty and sound ugly, or sound pretty and look silly.
-I just wanted to make sure there were audio and visuals in this project.
+I just wanted to make sure there were audio and visuals in this project, so I combined a few tutorials to create an audio-visual experience for users.